-The Revenue Protection Plan provides protection against a loss of revenue caused by price increase or decrease, loss of production, or a combination of both.
+The Revenue Protection Insurance Plan provides protection against a loss of revenue caused by price increase or decrease, loss of production, or a combination of both.

-The Revenue Protection (RP) plan of crop insurance uses the Commodity Exchange Price Provisions (CEPP) to establish the pricing, however it is a different from the Yield Protection (YP) plan since it uses two different price discovery periods.
+The Revenue Protection (RP) crop insurance plan uses the Commodity Exchange Price Provisions (CEPP) to establish the pricing, however it is a different from the Yield Protection (YP) plan since it uses two different price discovery periods.
 The projected price is determined in the same manner as YP and is used to calculate the premium, replant and Prevented Planting payments.
 The harvest price is released near harvest time.
 This price is used to calculate an indemnity.

 The revenue protection guarantee is established by: Average Yield X Coverage Level X Insured’s Share Percentage X Projected Price.